cumeakunne/titanic_survivor_pred_repo/README.md

  1. Parsed Passenger Title: Created a title feature from the passenger 'name' registry to track correlation of surival with passenger title
  2. Parsed Cabin letter: Created cabin_letter feature to see if a passengers cabin section correlates with survival

+### Data Exploration
+With the both sets of data cleaned with some features engineered, it was time to explore the data.
+- I first used .describe() to see the basic descriptive stats for central tendency and the overall dispersion of each fature.
+- Then explored the continuous/discrete numeric variables using histograms, box-plots, and a correlation matrix/heatmap
+- Next we dove into the categorical variables using bar plots
+- Once I had a better sense of the distribution of each feature, I used pivot tables to compare them with the outcome variable 'Survived'